After successfully finishing this course a student is able to:|

 use existing models for (time dependent) small deformations in plastic components (linear visco-elastic theory including Boltzmann and time-temperature superposition) in the calculation of (time dependent) deformations or stresses

-use the molecular composition of the polymer to explain mechanical behaviour during large deformations and fracture.
+use the molecular composition of the polymer to explain mechanical behaviour during large deformations.

-explain the behaviour of plastics during production processes and make changes to the design of the production process to prevent undesirable behaviour.
+explain the behaviour of plastics during production processes and make changes to the production process to prevent undesirable behaviour.

 This is a part of module 6, ME 6 Product Design of the Bachelor Mechanical Engineering.
 See here for the compete description of the module.|